unknownv2/logmagic/README.md

 LogMagic in the easiest logging abstraction for .NET framework.
 It has the shortest syntax and the easiest exensibility model.
 It is extremely lightweight and has zero external dependencies.

+It's also smart and expands most known types (for example collections) into a readable format before printing.

 Available as [NuGet Package](https://www.nuget.org/packages/LogMagic).